Filing Your Export Shipments through the Automated Export System (AES)

 If you are logged directly into the ACE portal, click the Submit AESDirect Filings task.
 On the AESDirect screen, click the Create Export Filing button.
 Enter your shipment information on the Shipment, Parties, Commodities and Transportation screens.

-If you are using Shipping Solutions, click the Shipment tab and then click the Create Filing button.
+If you are using Shipping Solutions, click the Shipment tab in the software and then click the Create Filing button.
 A Filing tab will open.
 After a few seconds you will see your data pop into the Shipment, Parties, Commodities and Transportation screens.

 Once you are confident your data is complete, click the green Submit Filing button.
-If there is any data that does not meet AESDirect standards, you will get a Filing Contains Errors screen.
-Small red boxes will appear next to each step in the filing identifying the errors.
-Read the messages in red identifying what is wrong with the data, fix the data, and click the Submit Filing button again.
+If any data does not meet AESDirect standards, you will get a message that the Filing Contains Errors.
+Small red boxes will appear next to each step in the filing, identifying the errors.
+Read the messages in red identifying what is wrong with the data, make corrections, and click the Submit Filing button again.
 Continue fixing errors until your shipment is accepted.

 The AESDirect Shipment Manager

 When you close a shipment you will be returned to the AESDirect Shipment Manager screen.
 There you will see a list of your filings from newest to oldest.
-The Shipment Manager displays a green Accepted button if your filing was accepted and a red Rejected button if your filing was rejected.
-If your filing was accepted, you will also see the ITN number.
+The Shipment Manager displays either a green Accepted button or a red Rejected button to show the status of your filing.
+If it was accepted, you will also see the ITN number.

 The AESDirect Shipment Manager

 If you upload or enter a shipment but close it before submitting it to AESDirect, it will be saved as a draft.
 Draft shipments are kept for 30 days and then deleted.
 Click Edit under Shipment Actions to continue working on a shipment.
-If you can’t see the Shipment Actions, click the plus sign next to the Shipment Reference Number.
+If you can’t see Shipment Actions on your screen, click the plus sign next to the Shipment Reference Number.
 You can click Delete to delete the draft or wait for it to be deleted after 30 days.

 If you want to search for a previous shipment, type your search criteria in the Search box and click the Search button.
 You can type anything in the search box that is shown on the AESDirect filing screen such as Shipment Reference Number, Last Updated Date, Consignee or Destination.